 Are there work opportunities or assistantships available for Graduate students?

 In addition to work-study opportunities with the Performance Program and the Library, the Department also hires students for specialized positions such as Program Annotator, Technology Coordinator for classroom equipment, and Early Music Coordinator.
 Some faculty members also hire research assistants, and there are course assistantships and lectureships available as well.
 These positions are announced by the Chair.

 When can I teach a course?

 Our students teach in years 3-5.
 Applications are invited by the Chair each Spring.
 In addition, students whose dissertations are well under way may propose to teach an undergraduate course related to their research under the auspices of the Stuart Tave Fellowship, announced in the Winter quarter.

 Are there opportunities to perform?

 The Department of Music's many performance ensembles and programs cover the gamut of historical periods and ensemble types, including instrumental, vocal, Western and non-Western.
 For specific information explore the Performance Program pages.
-There are also opportunities for soloists within the various ensembles, on the Noontime Concert Series, and through the Concerto Competition held every other year.
+There are also opportunities for soloists within the various ensembles, on the Tea Time Concert Series and through the Concerto Competition held every other year.

 What opportunities are there to hear music?